Alireza-Ganjkarimi/rehabilitation-robotic-for-arm/EMG_processing_and_ML.md

-# Muscle Signal Processing (EMG) and Machine Learning
+# Muscle Signal Processing (sEMG) and Machine Learning
 This module is responsible for receiving raw surface electromyography (sEMG) signals, extracting meaningful features from them, and predicting the degree of flexion for the five fingers of the hand.
 Given the noisy and complex nature of biological signals, this system utilizes a combination of a powerful LightGBM machine learning model and post-processing algorithms to stabilize the robot's motion.

 # 1. Dataset Architecture